TechnoJays/robot2024/README.md

           supporting different python versions
 * [pipenv] is useful for dependency management for this project as well
     * `` to create a python 3.11 environment for this project
-    * `pipenv install -r requirements.txt` to setup this project in the created virtualenv
+    * `python -m pip install .` to setup this project in the created virtualenv
     * `pipenv shell` to enter the environment for this project
     * `pip install tox` to install tox in the environment
     * `tox` after that to run the tests